 Noticing and responding to your body improves the odds for recovery.

-People bend and hurt their back, they come in, treatment is rendered, advice is given and within a few days or weeks, things are back to normal.
+Sometimes when people bend and hurt their back resolution is simple.
+They come in, treatment is rendered, advice is given and within a few days or weeks, things are back to normal.
 However, many cases are not straightforward, and getting people better takes more treatment time and more active participation by the patient in order to make back pain go away and stay away.

 Listening to and responding to your body and pain in a timely manner is one of the best things you can do for your health.
 Unfortunately, in our culture, many people are taught to ignore pain or live with it instead of responding to it respectfully.
 The best solution is to shut off the fire alarm and put the fire out.

 5 Basic Categories of Back Pain